 One of the supposed challenges of raising children without a specific religious doctrine* is how does one instill morals without faith.
 Lately, just in this country, with all of the rampant hate, violence, (yes, Tim Profitt, I chose you as my violence example.
 You douchenozzle.), and me first/mine only attitudes, I’m absolutely certain that faithfulness is not at all equal to the existence of one’s moral code.
-After all, I consider myself to have a decent moral code and I’m also secular.
+I consider myself to have a strong moral code and I’m also secular.
 But some of the “faithed” seem to interpret my lack of praying to be equivalent to a lack of morals, such that without God (whichever way you say it) my secular value system is necessarily sub-par.
 I don’t know, my very secular morale code/values happens to include feeling that those that have need to pony up and help those that have not.
 It makes me sick to my stomach to think of any child, but especially an American child, without enough food to eat, a safe place to live, and no access to healthcare and an education.
 Beyond America, any day that I spend more than 15 minutes thinking about what happens to children in other countries, say the Congo, I spend the night awake and tearful.
 I have never said, “it’s not my kid and don’t care what happens to them–let their poor, uneducated parents find a way to feed them.”
 In my opinion, my secular values are more than par when compared to people that can both think and say that out loud.

 **I’m in no way downing all pf the religious faithful.
 Of those that I know personally, more of you are kind than not.
 But some of the stuff I hear come out of the mouths of people who claim to walk the way of Jesus is in direct opposition to anything the man said or did.
 So I am suggesting that there are great number of folks in our country right now (cough Glenn, cough Beck) who seem to think themselves morally superior to me just because they check “yes” in a religion box.
 For those folks, perhaps re-reading the main ideological points detailed in whatever book you deem holy should be the first item on your seasonal to-do list.
 Less time spent on the passages about homosexuality and shellfish and more time spent on the charitable giving passages would be super.**